The Danish Institute for Human Rights and Non-governmental Organizations Brief Committee on Economic, Social and Cultural Rights in Denmark and Rwanda

 Rwanda

 STUART HALFORD, Centre for Reproductive Rights, said although the Rwandan Government had said access to family planning services had increased, only a quarter used modern contraception and many others that wanted to access them could not.
 Significant barriers existed to safe childbirth, including the fact that there were only 725 doctors for the whole country, and the World Health Organization recommended that the workforce be increased by 140 per cent.
 One quarter of deaths of women of childbearing age occurred through pregnancy-related issues.
 Abortion was offered under certain conditions such as rape or ill-health, however a competent court was needed to reinforce the act and many women did not step forward.
 Also the need for two doctors was particularly onerous in a country that had so few.
 As a result this intervention was not timely.
 A new bill was being proposed.
 Women were routinely arrested and imprisoned for having illegal abortions, often those having sex for money having lost their family in the 1994 genocide.
+An Expert asked for concrete recommendations about how the situation could be practically alleviated?
+Another wondered how responsive the Rwandan Government had been to the Centre’s work?
+Rwanda had the highest representation of women in its parliament, what was the impact of these women in policy-making?

 Some changes had been underway in Rwanda, and some of these had been effective.
 However, Rwanda would miss its Millennium Development Goal target on maternal mortality.
 The big issue was unsafe abortion, and with so many women dying this needed urgent attention.
 This high rate was mostly related to the criminalisation of the act, which pushed it underground.
 The punitive punishment measures were also not helpful.
 There were strong patriarchal attitudes in the country.
 The new bill was more about politics than about the issue itself.